siemens/wfx/README.md

 - [Installation](docs/installation.md): How to install and deploy wfx.
 - [Configuration](docs/configuration.md): How to configure wfx.
 - [Operation](docs/operations.md): How to operate wfx.
+- [Use-Cases](docs/use-cases.md): A collection of use-cases for wfx.
 - [API](docs/operations.md#api): wfx's north- and southbound APIs.

 You can also browse the rendered documentation at <https://siemens.github.io/wfx/>.